ivsanro1/author_classification/README.md

 - `predict.py`: Script to infer using the trained models, which will be under `models/`.
 You can run the script without having trained the models yourself and the models will be automatically downloaded from Google Drive and unpacked in the directory `models/`.

 # How to run the prediction (`predict.py`)
-Assuming you have Docker installed, first run:
+Assuming you have Docker installed, clone this repository, go to the root of it and run:

 ```
 docker-compose up --build
 ```

-This will install all the needed dependencies and run a Jupyter Notebook Server which will be accessible once the container is running if you navigate with your web browser to:
+This will install all the needed dependencies and run a container with a Jupyter Notebook Server which will be accessible once the container is up and running.

+After it is up and running, navigate with your web browser to:

 ```
 localhost:8890
 ```

 You will see the Jupyter Notebook interface.
-Navigate to the top right corner and open a new terminal:
+Then, navigate to the top right corner and open a new terminal:

  ![](how_to_open_terminal_jupyter_notebook.gif)

-Once in the terminal run this command to run the prediction:
+Once in the terminal, run this command to run the prediction:

 ```
 python3 predict.py data/test.csv results.csv
 ```

-The script will read the input dataset in the file specified by the first parameter and it will write the prediction output in the file specified by the second parameter.
+The script will read the input dataset in the file specified by the first parameter (`data/test.csv`) and it will write the prediction output in the file specified by the second parameter (`results.csv`).

 # Code and documentation